godot::prelude

 pub const fn splat(v: f32) -> Vector2

-Constructs a new Vector2 with both components set to v.
+Creates a vector with all components set to v.

 pub const fn from_vector2i(v: Vector2i) -> Vector2